-- We do not at all assume/prefer one type/logical theory instead of another. - The formalisation of a language of mathematics should separate the questions: - which type/logical theory is necessary for which part of mathematics - which language should mathematics be written in. - Mathematicians don't usually know or work with type/logical theories. - Mathematicians usually do mathematics (manipulations, calculations, etc), but are not interested in general in reasoning about mathematics. - The steps used for computerising books of mathematics written in English, as we are doing, can also be followed for books written in Arabic, French, German, or any other natural language.

-- MathLang aims to support non-fully-formalized mathematics practiced by the ordinary mathematician as well as work toward full formalization. - MathLang aims to handle mathematics as expressed in natural language as well as symbolic formulas. - MathLang aims to do some amount of type checking even for non-fully-formalized mathematics.
-This corresponds roughly to grammatical conditions. - ullet MathLang aims for a formal representation of C{ML} texts that closely corresponds to the C{ML} conceived by the ordinary mathematician. - MathLang aims to support automated processing of mathematical knowledge. - MathLang aims to be independent of any foundation of mathematics. - MathLang allows anyone to be involved, whether a mathematician, a computer engineer, a computer scientist, a linguist, a logician, etc.
+- We do not at all assume/prefer one type/logical theory instead of another. - The formalisation of a language of mathematics should separate the questions: - which type/logical theory is necessary for which part of mathematicswhich language should mathematics be written in. - MathLang is independent of any foundation of mathematics. - Instead of English, one can use Arabic, French, German, etc. - MathLang aims to support non-fully-formalized mathematics practiced by the ordinary mathematician as well as work toward full formalization. - MathLang aims to handle mathematics as expressed in natural language as well as symbolic formulas. - MathLang allows anyone to be involved, whether a mathematician, a computer engineer, a computer scientist, a linguist, a logician, etc.